 Use our four questions of our Strategic ThinkBox and assess how your brand’s core strength is showing up in the marketplace, signs of how tight your relationship is with consumers, how well you are battling competitors and what is your brand’s situation.
 To assess the situation, you can think about the factors currently driving and inhibiting your brand’s growth, and then lay out the future threats and untapped opportunities.

 Take it all in and narrow down to a hypothesis of what you think are the three significant issues that explain your brand’s situation.

 An in-depth analysis requires slower thinking time, so you don’t misjudge the situation.
 The best Brand Leaders know when to be a strategic thinker and when to be an action thinker.
 Strategic thinkers see “what if” questions before seeing solutions, mapping out a range of decision trees that intersect and connect by imagining how events will play out.
 They take time to reflect and plan before acting, helping you move in a focused, efficient fashion.
 They think slowly, logically, always needing options, but if you go too slow, you will miss the opportunity window.
 An excellent tool to get you thinking in terms of questions:

-- What do you know?
+- First, what do you know?
 Forces you to be fact-based, and you know it for sure.

-- What can you assume?
+- Second, what can you assume?
 Use your knowledge to draw conclusions that bridge between fact and speculation.

-- What do you think?
+- Next, what do you think?
 Based on facts and assumptions, you should be able to say what we think will happen.

-- What do you need to find out?
+- Then, what do you need to find out?
 There could be unknowns still.

-- What are you going to do?
+- Finally, what are you going to do?
 It is the action that comes out of this thinking.

 This type of thinking will set you up for what data you should be looking to fill the gaps in your argument.